 “Well, I really appreciate this chance to talk, and it’s been very exciting for me to hear about (key points they told you about the company and position).
-This job sounds perfect for me because (reiterate a few of your strongest selling points).
+This job sounds perfect for me because (refer to a couple of your strongest selling points).
 I’d really like to work with you and your team.

 “May I ask, what’s the next step in the process? … Okay, great.
 And do you have a sense of when those next interviews will be happening? … And when do you think you’ll be making an offer? … Good!
 I look forward to hearing from you.
 Thanks again!”

-If the interview process is in its final stages and you think it is possible that the employer is ready to decide – and particularly if you’re applying for a position in sales, as an executive, or some other position where a stronger pitch may be expected – you might add something like “Is there anything that might keep you from extending an offer to me?” or “Is there anything I can clarify, or any additional information I can provide, so you’re comfortable moving me on to the next step?”
+If the interview process is in its final stages and you think it’s possible that the employer is ready to decide, and if you’re applying for a position in sales, as an executive, or some other position where a stronger pitch may be expected, then you might add something like “Is there anything that might keep you from extending an offer to me?” or “Is there anything I can clarify, or any additional information I can provide, so you’re comfortable moving me on to the next step?”

 When you get home, do you sit back and wait?

 Generally not, if you want to be remembered and seen as a proactive, assertive person who really wants the job.
-Be watching for a post on how to follow up memorably!
+Follow up, and do it memorably.
 Hint: It’s more than just a thank-you note.

 This article was originally posted in October 2014, and has been updated.